wtracy/bottom-sheet-article/README.md

 const bottomSheetRef = useRef(null);
 ```

 The bottom sheet can snap itself to several locations on screen.
-We configure these snap points by creating an array of descriptions:
+We specify these snap points as an array:

 ```
 const snapPoints = useMemo(() => ['25%', '100%'], []);